4lejandrito/cliferay/README.md

   cliferay --version | -v

 cliferay Commands:
+  init              Initialize cliferay
   update            Update cliferay to the latest version

-Git Commands:
-  sync              Sync fork and local copy with upstream brian             Forward an existing PR to Brian and close it set-ticket        Set the Jira ticket on your local commits owner             Output the owner of a path based on CODEOWNERS tickets           Get all Jira tickets from the output of git log stats             Calculate different Git stats

 Build Commands:
+  ant               Run ant
   build             Run ant all
+  gw                Run gradlew
   ij                Run liferay-intellij
-  gw                Run gradlew
-  ant               Run ant

-Module Commands:
-  changed-modules   List changed modules super-deploy      Deploy changed modules format-source     Run SF globally deploy            Deploy the current folder baseline          Run baseline in the current folder poshi             Run a Poshi test build-rest        Run buildREST globally
+  morning           Sync, build, ij, nuke and run

 Server Commands:
-  run               Start the server gogo              Open the Gogo Shell kill              Kill the server nuke              Delete all persisted data tomcat-folder     Print the current tomcat folder elastic-search    Query the Elastic Search index db-name           Print the database name (lportal)
+  curl              Send HTTP requests to the server elastic-search    Query the Elastic Search index gogo              Open the Gogo Shell kill              Kill the server nuke              Delete all persisted data run               Start the server

+Code Commands:
+  baseline          Run baseline in the current folder build-rest        Run buildREST globally changed-modules   List changed modules deploy            Deploy the current folder format-source     Run SF globally owner             Output the owner of a path based on CODEOWNERS poshi             Run a Poshi test super-deploy      Deploy changed modules

+Git Commands:
+  brian             Forward an existing PR to Brian and close it backport          Backport commits to other branches set-ticket        Set the Jira ticket on your local commits stats             Calculate different Git stats sync              Sync fork and local copy with upstream tickets           Get all Jira tickets from the output of git log

-Commands:
+Jira Commands:
-  morning           Sync, build, ij, nuke and run folder            Print the source folder home              Print the default Liferay home folder curl              Send predefined HTTP requests to a running portal backport          Backport commits to other branches jira              Open a Jira ticket init              Initialize cliferay
+  jira              Open a Jira ticket in the browser

 Options:
   --help, -h